-This action has been revised for the 2019 certification cycle.
+This action has been revised for the current certification cycle.
 A version of this action from the prior program year is available for comparison.
 Edits are highlighted in yellow.
+(Last update 2018)

 Objective

 Reduce energy use in individual municipal buildings or unique facilities (water and wastewater facilities).